margaritagomez/recipes-front/README.md

-# recipes-front
+# Margarita's Recipes

-> Front end for recipes app
+> Front end for recipes app.
+This app has been deployed [here](https://recipes-margarita.herokuapp.com/).
+It might take a while to load for the first time.

+## Technologies used
+* For styling, basic CSS, SweetAlert and Semantic UI were used.
+And Axios for HTTP requests.
+* The framework used was Vue JS.

 ## Build Setup